Dean Mahomed: Adult life and family

 In 1784, Mahomed emigrated to Cork, Ireland, with the Baker family.
 There he studied to improve his English language skills at a local school, and fell in love with Jane Daly, a "pretty Irish girl of respectable parentage".
 The Daly family was opposed to their relationship because it was illegal for Protestants to marry non-Protestants at the time, so the couple eloped to another town to get married.
 Mahomed and Daly were married in the Diocese of Cork & Ross in Cork.
 They moved to 7 Little Ryder Street in London, England, at the turn of the 19th century."
 In 1786, Mahomed converted from Islam to Christianity.

-According to leading scholars, and as indicated by parish records in London, Mahomed contracted a bigamous marriage in Marylebone in 1806 to Jane Jeffreys (1780-1850); the banns were read on 24 August for Jane and "William Mahomet."
+According to leading scholars, and as indicated by parish records in London, Mahomed contracted a bigamous marriage in Marylebone in 1806 to Jane Jeffreys (1780–1850); the banns were read on 24 August for Jane and "William Mahomet."
 He had a daughter, Amelia (b.
 1808) by her and is listed as the father "William Dean Mahomet" in the parish register.
 Amelia was baptised on 11 June 1809 at St Marylebone, Westminster, in London.
 By his legal wife, Sake Dean Mahomed had seven children: Rosanna, Henry, Horatio, Frederick, Arthur, and Dean Mahomed (baptised in the Roman Catholic church of St. Finbarr's, Cork, in 1791).

-His son, Frederick, was a proprietor of Turkish baths at Brighton and also ran a boxing and fencing academy near Brighton.
+His son, Frederick, was the proprietor of Medicated and Hot and Cold Baths at Brighton and also ran a boxing and fencing academy near Brighton.
 His most famous grandson, Frederick Henry Horatio Akbar Mahomed (c.
 1849–1884), became an internationally known physician and worked at Guy's Hospital in London.
+In 1869, he opened a "Turkish bath room" in Somerset Street, London.
+In 1863 he added a Victorian Turkish bath to his establishment which remained open till the early 1870s.
 He made important contributions to the study of high blood pressure.
 Another of Sake Dean Mahomed's grandsons, Rev. James Keriman Mahomed, was appointed as the vicar of Hove, Sussex, in the late 19th century.
 James married Emma Louisa Black, a flower painter whose work was displayed at the Royal Academy.
 Together they had a son, RAF Captain Felix Wyatt.
 Felix was killed in action during the First World War after he was shot down whilst flying over France.
 During the war, Frederick and James' children changed their surnames from Mahomed to Deane and Wyatt, respectively, in order to avoid xenophobic attention at a time when racial prejudice was rife and mixed marriages were disapproved of.